 The Animal will be stronger yet, with a compression ratio in the 8.5:1 area so we can try to control detonation.
-To add a little science to the mix, we'll explain why we chose each part and what disaster we were trying to avoid.
-Since Ted Toki broke in the twin turbos on his '55 Chevy, he volunteered to assemble the new engine at Westside Performance in Los Angeles, California.
+To add a little science to the mix, we'll explain why we chose each part of this turbo small block and what disaster we were trying to avoid.
+Since Ted Toki broke in the twin turbos on his '55 Chevy, he volunteered to assemble the new turbo engine at Westside Performance in Los Angeles, California.

 To get the 8.5:1 compression ratio we needed to pack in copious boost; we needed around 30 cc of dish, making the big-stroke/big-rod combo a no-go.
 We also looked at the 5.85-inch rod and 1.170-inch piston option.
 JE Pistons, for example, has a shelf piston for this combination called the Extreme Duty with a 23cc dish, but it still wasn't enough.
 Also, we didn't like the 5.70-inch rod and 1.320 CD piston for this application because of the piston's extra weight.
 Rod failures typically occur just after the piston reaches TDC on the exhaust stroke and the crankshaft is trying to pull it in the opposite direction.
 A big 4.155 bore combined with a tall piston creates a heavy slug on the end of the rod at 7,000 rpm.
 In this case, less is more, so we looked for something better.